 Thank you also for the attention you have paid to my own studies and for the great courtesy of your very interesting discussion.
 It is very difficult to reply to you by letter; however desirous I am to bridge the distance which separates us or appears to separate us, and although I think this to be very possible, I would not wish to assail you with arguments under the pretext of thanking you.
-I must however point out to you one of two points where I have not succeeded in putting across to you my ideas.
+I must however point out to you one or two points where I have not succeeded in putting across to you my ideas.

-1. I have never said that sociology contains nothing that is psychological and I fully accept your formulation on p.151, namely that it is a psychology, but distinct from individual psychology.
+1. I have never said that sociology contains nothing that is psychological and I fully accept your formulation on p.
+151, namely that it is a psychology, but distinct from individual psychology.
 I have never thought otherwise.
-I have defined social facts as acts \ Reprinted in Revue française de sociologie, 17, 2, 1976, pp. 166-7.

-and representation, but sui generis; I have said that the social being was a psychological individuality, but one of a new kind (p.127).
+I have defined social facts as acts and representation, but sui generis; I have said that the social being was a psychological individuality, but one of a new kind (p.127).
 Yet once this is postulated I conclude that one has no right to treat collective psychology as an extension, an enlargement or a new illustration of individual psychology.
 Would this be the point at which you cease to follow me?
 Yet it seems to me that once the principle is postulated the consequence necessary follows.